Unified settlement planning: History

 Sir Ebenezer Howard (29 January 1850– May 1, 1928) is known for his publication Garden Cities of To-morrow (1898), the description of a utopian city in which people live harmoniously together with nature, which forms the basis for unified settlement planning.
 The publication resulted in the founding of the garden city movement, that realized several Garden Cities in Great Britain at the beginning of the 20th century.

 Walter Christaller (April 21, 1893 – March 9, 1969) who was a German geographer, developed the idea of Central Place Theory.
 It stated that settlements simply functioned as 'central places' providing services to surrounding areas.

 August Lösch (October 15, 1906 in Öhringen-) a German economist, is regarded as the founder of Regional Science.
 August Lösch expanded on Christaller’s work in his book 'The Spatial Organization of the Economy'(1940).
 Unlike Christaller, whose system of central places began with the highest-order, Lösch began with a system of lowest-order (self-sufficient) farms, which were regularly distributed in a triangular-hexagonal pattern.
 He thought that Christaller's model led to patterns where the distribution of goods and the accumulation of profits were based entirely on location.
 He instead focused on maximizing consumer welfare and creating an ideal consumer landscape where the need to travel for any good was minimized and profits were held level, not maximized to accrue extra.

 Mohandas Karamchand Gandhi visioned for a free country governed by their own people;he penned down his visions in a book Hind Swaraj or Indian Home Rule in 1909.Swaraj stated that every village should be its own republic, "independent of its neighbours for its own vital wants and yet interdependent for many others in which dependence is necessary".
 A decentralized, unexploited, co-operative, self-reliant and peace-loving development of a region is must for development of India.

-These ideas of swaraj was developed in light of contemporary scenario in India as Providing Urban Amenities to Rural Areas (PURA), envisioned by former president of India and an eminent scientist Dr A. P. J. Abdul Kalam and framed by Prof. Emerson.
+These ideas of swaraj was developed in light of contemporary scenario in India as Providing Urban Amenities to Rural Areas, envisioned by former president of India and an eminent scientist Dr A. P. J. Abdul Kalam and framed by Prof. Emerson.

-PURA proposes that urban infrastructure and services be provided in rural hubs to create economic opportunities outside of cities.
-These ideas will be possible through physical connectivity by providing roads, electronic connectivity by providing communication network and knowledge connectivity by establishing professional and Technical institutions.
-The mentioned programs will have to be done in an integrated way so that economic connectivity will emanate.
-The Indian central government has been running pilot PURA programs in several states since 2004.
+Providing Urban Amenities to Rural Areas proposes that urban infrastructure and services be provided in rural hubs to create economic opportunities outside of cities.
+These ideas will be possible through physical connectivity by providing roads, electronic connectivity by providing communication network and knowledge connectivity by establishing professional and technical institutions.
+The programs will have to be done in an integrated way so that economic connectivity will emanate.
+The Indian central government has been running pilot programs in several states since 2004.